-&lt;sup>9 In many businesses there is a culture of pay secrecy and often employees are forbidden from discussing pay among colleagues.
+&lt;sup>12 In many businesses there is a culture of pay secrecy and often employees are forbidden from discussing pay among colleagues.
 Pay secrecy makes it difficult for both women and men to challenge unequal pay.
 Therefore greater transparency about pay policy can contribute to combating pay inequity.

-GRI DISCLOSURES ON MANAGEMENT APPROACH ASPECTS

-Employment Diversity & Equal Opportunity

-Include information on who participates in diversity, equal opportunities and gender sensitization training (e.g., highest governance bodies, senior management), and the topics addressed by training and any informal awareness raising.

-Equal Remuneration for Women and Men

-Include procedures for equal remuneration reviews/audits and for action to redress any gender remuneration gaps.
+GRI DISCLOSURES ON MANAGEMENT APPROACH ASPECTS GRI PERFORMANCE INDICATORS Employment Diversity &amp; Equal Opportunity Include information on who participates in diversity, equal opportunities and gender sensitization training (e.g., highest G4LA1Total number and rate of new employee hires and employee turnover by age group, gender, and region. governance bodies, senior management), and the topics addressed by training and any informal awareness raising.
+Equal Remuneration for Women and Men Include procedures for equal remuneration reviews/audits and for action to redress any gender remuneration gaps.
+G4-LA12.

-Context: A description of the legal and socio-economic environment that provides opportunities for, and barriers to, gender equity in the workforce, including but not limited to women's workforce participation rates, their participation at highest governance level, and equal remuneration.

-GRI PERFORMANCE INDICATORS

-LA1.
-Total workforce by employment type, employment contract, and region, broken down by gender.

-LA2.
-Total number and rate of new employee hires and employee turnover by age group, gender, and region.

-LA13.
 Composition of governance bodies and breakdown of employees per employee category according to gender, age group, minority group membership, and other indicators of diversity.

-LA 14.
-Ratio of basic salary and remuneration of women to men by employee category, by significant locations of operation.

-LA15.
-Return to work and retention rates after parental leave, by gender.
+G4-LA13 Ratio of basic salary and remuneration of women to men by employee category, by significant locations of operation.
+Context : A description of the legal and socio-economic environment that provides opportunities for, and barriers to, gender equity in the workforce, including but not limited to women's workforce participation rates, their participation at highest G4-EC5 Ratios of standard entry level wage by gender to local minimum wage at significant locations of operations governance level, and equal remuneration.
+G4-LA3 Return to work and retention rates after parental leave, by gender.

-Non-discrimination HR4.
-Total number of incidents of discrimination and corrective actions taken.
-Assessment HR10.
-Percentage and total number of operations that have been subject to human rights reviews and/or impact assessments.
-Remediation HR11.
-Number of grievances related to human rights filed, addressed and resolved through formal grievance mechanisms.
+Non-discrimination G4-HR3 Total number of incidents of discrimination and corrective actions taken.

-WEPs Principle 3 - Health, Safety and Freedom from Violence
+WEPs Principle 3-Health, Safety and Freedom from Violence